-Employment status also can have an impact on one's health.
+Employment status also can have a significant impact on one's health.
 Many focus group participants and key informant interviewees reported that the economic outlook of the Greater Houston area region was positive overall.
 However, several noted that the recent decrease in oil prices has had a negative impact on employment and expressed concern if prices continue to stay low.
+As one interviewee noted, "every day in the newspaper, you read about a company going under and employees losing jobs."
 Some respondents expressed particular concern about low-wage workers-those who work multiple jobs, are often undocumented, and most often have no health insurance.
-As one key informant explained, "There is a low rate of unemployment but a high rate of uninsured."
+As one key informant explained, "there is a low rate of unemployment but a high rate of uninsured."
+Data from the American Community Survey show that the unemployment rates for Texas and all three counties served by MH Northeast peaked in 2010 but have decreased consistently over the past five years (FIGURE 11).